-NHS Computer Trust Extranet Software What you can find on it Has a staff directory where E- Searcher Imaging results Blood results and requesting for blood tests Previous documentation such as discharge letters and clinic letters you can look up how to contact different team members Nerve Centre Ward handover sheets NEWS Clerking - ED summary Evolve Historic records from previous admissions.
+NHS Computer System's at ESHT Software What you can find on it E- Searcher Imaging results Blood results and requesting for blood tests Previous documentation such as discharge letters and clinic letters Nerve Centre Ward handover sheets NEWS Clerking - ED summary Summary - all GP encounters and previous notes Evolve Historic records from previous admissions.
 Rarely used day-to-day.
-Now used to request some OP investigations (e.g. endoscopy/colonoscopy) How to bleep: Dial 333 Dial their bleep number Dial your phone extension EPMA Electronic prescribing.
+Now used to request some OP investigations (e.g. endoscopy/colonoscopy) ЕРМА Electronic prescribing.
 All drug charts are (in theory) now online, and all prescribing is done through this platform.
-In practice most patients clerked through ED come to the ward on the paper drug chart and you have to put them on EPMA Return a bleep: Dial back the number which bleeped you Medical notes Paper Dial '0' to speak to switch SCR Useful when clerking - access to GP notes of previous diagnosis/up to date medications Needs a card reader to access board To dial external number Clerking (1 st on c dial 9 followed by the
+In practice most patients clerked through ED come to the ward on the paper drug chart and you have to put them on EPMA Medical notes Paper SCR Useful when clerking - access to GP notes of previous diagnosis/up to date medications Needs a card reader to access